Just as a Breast Cancer survivor can best comfort one recently diagnosed, so can a young recovering addict effectively

-With approximately 1100 kids dying everyday, parents are no longer interested in slogans or assumptions...and when it comes to what teenagers do at parties, or with their friends, they simply do not listen to authority figures...but they do listen to us.
+Approximately 1100 kids die everyday from some form of substance abuse or related actions...and when it comes to what they do at parties, or with their friends, they simply do not listen to authority figures...but they do listen to us.

-NAPTA has developed a protocol using young adults who've personally faced addiction and have the credibility all previous efforts have lacked.
-Students trust their genuine concern and are listening to the truth that is shared.
+NAPTA has developed a protocol using young adults who've personally battled addiction and have earned the credibility all previous prevention efforts have lacked.
+Students trust their sincerity and are listening to the truth they share.

 The National Association for the Prevention of Teenage Addiction is a certified 501(c)(3) non-profit organization.
 It was established in direct response to appeals from superintendents, parents, and school officials to address the problem of substance abuse within our juvenile population.

 Our students are more knowledgeable and have greater access to information than previous generations…and when combined with the glorification of "partying" by the entertainment world, we have a growing trend, which is leading young people into very dangerous territories.

 Because of the escalating number of tragedies, parents are no longer interested in slogans or theoretical ideas at the expense of their children’s lives.
 A local group of educators, prompted by concerned families responded by seeking a prevention program that would hopefully divert young people from experimenting with drugs or alcohol.